rokki74/rokki74/README.md

 LinkedIn: [linkedin.com/in/japheth-kiprono](https://www.linkedin.com/in/japheth-kiprono)
 Portfolio: [japhethratemo-portfolio.netlify.app](https://japhethratemo-portfolio.netlify.app/)
-Blog: Coming soon – writing about database internals, resilience patterns, microservices and what i have Let's build wonderful things together.
+Blog: Coming soon – writing about database internals, resilience patterns, microservices and what i have

+And before you leave i'm looking for people to collab with if you don't mind please reach me, also if you want to share experience i will be grateful and Thank You!

 I'm actively seeking backend engineering roles where I can contribute to building reliable, scalable systems while continuing to grow alongside talented teams including remote opportunities.
+Let's build wonderful things together.